BryanMorfe/VirtualTourist/README.md

 	- To animate text in the instructions view controller
 	- To animate the selection of pins and images
 	- To add gradient CAGradientLayer into the instructions view controller
+	- To animate the selection mode view

 ## Design Analysis
+The design analysis section is not yet ready.
 ### Abstract

 ### Model